lilpug/dotnetsdb/README.md

 Please Note: The project uses a small application i built on top of Microsoft's ILMerge in ordered to merge all the required DLL files into a single file on compiling.

-## License
+## Copyright and License
+Copyright © David Whitehead

-This project is licensed under the MIT License. see license file for more information.
+This project is licensed under the MIT License.

+You do not have to do anything special by using the MIT license and you don't have to notify anyone that your using this license.
+You are free to use, modify and distribute this software in any normal and commercial usage.
+If being used for any commercial purposes the latest copyright license file supplied above which is known as "LICENSE" must also be distributed with any compiled code that is utilising dotnetsdb.